filedepot/filedepot/README.md

 Method/URI: `PUT /buckets/:bucketId/objects/:objectName`

 Note: Method only supports uploading of one single file.
+If file already exists on file system, the existing file is removed and replaced with the newly uploaded file.

 Headers: